A Proactive Decoy Selection Scheme for Cyber Deception using MITRE ATT&CK: Introduction

 \section{Introduction}

-In recent years, the enterprise sector has experienced an increasing number of cyber attacks targeting sensitive data exfiltration, IT infrastructure remote control, data destruction and/or encryption \cite{sharif2022literature}.
+In recent years, the enterprise sector has experienced an increasing number of cyber attacks targeting sensitive data exfiltration, IT infrastructure remote control, data destruction and/or encryption \citep{sharif2022literature}.
 The involved threat actors leverage a plethora of tactics, techniques and procedures (TTPs) to gain a foothold within the production environment of an organization while remaining undetected, and then persistently achieving a variety of crimes over a long period of time.
-In this scenario, the adoption of a proactive cyber defense mechanism, such as cyber deception, becomes pivotal in offsetting the strategical advantage of attackers over defenders by weaponizing the latter with decoys that mimic legitimate system components (e.g., text files containing fake login credentials, simulated communication protocols with vulnerabilities, fully emulation of organization services) \cite{wang2018cyber}.
+In this scenario, the adoption of a proactive cyber defense mechanism, such as cyber deception, becomes pivotal to offset the strategic advantage of attackers over defenders by weaponizing the latter with decoys that mimic legitimate system components (e.g., text files containing fake login credentials, simulated communication protocols with vulnerabilities, fully emulation of organization services) \citep{wang2018cyber}.
 The allocation of these software artifacts within the production environment provides defenders the ability to reliably expose stealthy attackers whenever they engage these fake assets and, at the same time, the opportunity to monitor the employed TTPs without affecting the performance of the real system components.
-The collected information is extremely valuable to build reliable cyber-threat intelligence that can be used to enhance the security posture of the system \cite{wagner2019cyber}.
+The information collected is extremely valuable for building reliable cyber threat intelligence that can be used to enhance the security posture of the system \citep{wagner2019cyber}.